 Congratulations!
 After nine months of waiting you’ve finally met the new little person in your life.

-These early weeks will be filled with sleeping, crying, pooping and feeding… not necessarily in that order.
+These early weeks will be filled with sleeping, pooping, crying (sometimes the baby, sometimes you!) and feeding … not necessarily in that order.

 Your baby doesn’t understand that they’re separate to you and will take comfort from being close to you.
-They can move their arms and legs but don’t know how they’re doing it or even that all those bits belong to them.
+They move their arms and legs around but they don’t know how they’re doing it or even that all those bits belong to them.

 Your baby can see but not very clearly – they will be able to focus best on objects that are about 20-30cm away – and when they’re about two weeks old they’ll be able to recognise their parents’ faces.

-Your newborn doesn’t really need toys – he will be happy to watch the curtain, the trees or your face.
-High-contrast and black-and-white objects/toys will catch his attention.
-Don’t be scared to put your baby down for some tummy time this month.
+Your newborn doesn’t need toys – he will be happy to watch the curtain, the trees or your face.
+At this age high-contrast and black-and-white objects/toys will catch his attention.

 In these early weeks you’ll be bombarded with advice from well-meaning people – everyone from your mum to some random woman at the supermarket will have something to say about you and your baby.
-Filter their advice and trust your instincts.
+Surround yourself with people you trust, filter all the other advice you receive and trust your instincts.

-And REMEMBER – sleep when your baby sleeps and let the housework slide.
+And REMEMBER – sleep when your baby sleeps and let the housework slide just for a little while.
 These early weeks will go by in a sleep-deprived haze.
 Make the most of your cuddly newborn because he won’t be this little for long.

 - Check your paperwork is up to date with our new baby paperwork checklist